26-09-2022

 Ready for more DIY tips?

-Thank you for reading our Speedy Services blog, we hope you found this how to use a heater guide and video useful.
+Thank you for reading our Speedy blog, we hope you found this how-to-use a portable heater guide and video useful.

 For further tips and advice please visit our Skills and Projects page.

-You’ll find all the power tools and hire equipment you need right here, start planning your next building DIY project today, open a Speedy account online or instore.
+You’ll find all the power tools and hire equipment you need right here, start planning your next building DIY project today, and open a Speedy account online or visit us instore.

-For more tips subscribe to our YouTube Channel: https://www.youtube.com/c/Speedyserviceshire
+For more tips subscribe to our YouTube Channel: Speedyserviceshire

 Speedy in your pocket